The explanation behind MoneyOwl’s Bionic advisory and roboadvisory together.

 - Judging your true willingness to take risk

-- Making qualitative judgement of the fund managers used for your investment portfolios
+- Making a qualitative judgement of the fund managers used for your investment portfolios

 - Performing risk/behavioural coaching so that you can stay invested or not make rash decisions during market volatility